Energy and the Environment (AMME5101)

 Prerequisites and assumed knowledge

-24 credits of 3rd year units of study
+24 credits of 3000-level or above units of study

 Study this unit outside a degree